andrefernandes/docker-centos7-base/README.md

 If you plan to build a lot of images locally it may be a good idea to setup a local mirror of a CentOS yum repository (by "local" I mean somewhere in your LAN).
-This is not a complicated task, but it takes some disk space and bandwitch (at least on the first rsync).
+This is not a complicated task, but it takes some disk space and bandwidth (at least on the first rsync).

 Take your time, have some patience until you get the proper rsync